 Creative thinking

-Creative thinking for high performing students is taught through STEAM (Science, Technology, Engineering, Arts and Mathematics) subjects.
-In these subjects creative thinking teaches students to use a variety of approaches to solve problems, analyse multiple viewpoints, adapt ideas, and arrive at new solutions.
+Creative thinking is a skill that is particularly important in STEAM (Science, Technology, Engineering, Arts and Mathematics) education as students learn to use a variety of approaches to solve problems, analyse multiple viewpoints, adapt ideas, and arrive at new solutions.

-Alongside classroom lessons, competitions also engage high performing students in creative thinking.
+Alongside classroom lessons, competitions can engage students in creative thinking.
 For example, the NSW Department of Education’s Game Changer Challenge and Maths Olympiad present complex, real-world problems that require innovative and original solutions, and encourage students to apply various creative thinking skills.

 Initiatives such as a school Science Fair also provide platforms for creative thinking.
 Science Fair projects that include fair testing and/or design thinking enable students to generate and experiment with ideas and produce novel and effective responses and solutions.